The Reason the Son of God Appeared Was to Destroy the Works of the Devil

 John sees an unbreakable link between what we are now and what we will be when Christ comes.
 He expresses it with the words “we know.”
 “We are God’s children now, and what we will be has not yet appeared [our perfect conformity to Christ awaits his coming]; but we know that when he appears we shall be like him.”
 In other words, perfection of our sonship is coming.
 We know it is.
 How?
 We are his children.
 And all that’s left in this adoption is the consummation of our transformation when we see Jesus face to face.
 His presence will complete it for all the children of God.
 And “we are God’s children now.”

 Observation #4: The Necessity of the New Birth

-Observation #4 simply makes explicit something obvious in what we’ve said so far: The new birth is a necessary prerequisite and a guarantee of our future perfection in the presence of Christ forever.
-Or, to put it the way Jesus did, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
-But if you are born again you will see the kingdom of God—you will see Christ and be perfected in the end and spend eternity with joy in his presence.
+The fourth observation simply makes explicit something obvious in what we’ve said so far: the new birth is a necessary prerequisite and a guarantee of our future perfection in the presence of Christ forever.
+Or, to put it the way Jesus did, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God” (John 3:3).
+But if you are born again you will see the kingdom of God — you will see Christ and be perfected in the end and spend eternity with joy in his presence.